focusaurus/hexagonal-lambda/readme.md

 - Share 1 package.json file for all lambdas in the repo, which keeps things simple
 - Only bundle the production dependencies, no dev/test dependencies
 - Only bundle the specific dependencies of each individual lambda function.
-Because webpack walks the `require` dependency graph, each lambda gets only what it actually uses
+Because webpack walks the `require` dependency graph, each lambda gets only what it actually uses.
+(This is only to package granularity, no tree shaking to get even more precise than that)
   - The `get-hex.zip` file is well under 1 MB, for example
   - In theory the single-file bundling might even speed up the lambda cold startup time due to fewer filesystem reads, but that's just maybe a tiny side benefit
 - When I looked at serverless framework in Oct 2016 it was still pretty clunky and didn't seem to have a viable dependency management solution.
 That may have already been satisfactorily fixed or if not might be soon.
 I plan to re-evaluate serverless as it matures and adopt if/when it becomes useful.